-Though high cholesterol is a major health concern relative to its contribution for heart disease, let it be known cholesterol is an integral component of normal body processes.
+High cholesterol is a major health concern relative to its contribution to heart disease.
+However, cholesterol is actually an integral and healthy component of normal body processes.

 Without cholesterol, important hormones would not be produced, vitamin D maintenance could be compromised, and the absorption of fat would be reduced.

-But to benefit overall health, there needs to be a right balance of cholesterol, particularly with elevated levels of that "good" cholesterol.
+But to benefit overall health, there needs to be a right balance of cholesterol, particularly having high levels of that "good" HDL cholesterol.

 10 Foods to Increase HDL Cholesterol

-Whereas most fruits are rich in natural sugar, avocados are predominately high in monounsaturated fat which makes it a good cholesterol food.
+Whereas most fruits are rich in natural sugar, avocados are predominately high in monounsaturated fat which makes them a top HDL cholesterol food.

-Avocado has versatile use in the kitchen and can be enjoyed as a snack, spread onto a whole grain slice of toast, blended into smoothies, topped onto salads, mixed into dressings, and baked into muffins, and creamed into ice creams and mousses.
+Avocado is versatile in the kitchen and can be enjoyed as a snack, spread onto a whole grain slice of toast, blended into smoothies, topped onto salads, mixed into dressings, baked into muffins, and creamed into ice creams and mousses.

 2. Fatty Fish

-Anchovy, tuna, herring, rainbow trout, halibut, and other fatty fish are natural sources of omega-3 fatty acids, a type of polyunsaturated fat shown to lower inflammation in the body and protect from heart disease.
+Anchovy, tuna, herring, rainbow trout, halibut, and other fatty fish are natural sources of omega-3 fatty acids.
+Omega-3s are a type of polyunsaturated fat shown to lower inflammation in the body and protect from heart disease.

-And when compared to omega-3 supplementation, the consumption of fresh fish seems to be superior in positively modifying the lipid profiles, increasing HDL included.
+And when compared to omega-3 supplementation, a 2017 study concluded the consumption of fresh fish may be superior in positively modifying the lipid profiles, increasing HDL included.

-Flaxseeds are a plant-based source of omega fatty acids, which offers much benefit for those limiting or avoiding fatty fish for whatever reason.
+Flaxseeds are a plant-based source of omega fatty acids, which offers many benefits for those limiting or avoiding fatty fish for whatever reason.

-Flaxseeds also provide fiber, B vitamins, and other valuable vitamins and minerals.
-Include flaxseed in the diet by adding a tablespoon to breakfast cereals, yogurts, muffins, and breads.
+Beyond improving HDL, flaxseeds offer many health benefits thanks to the fiber, B vitamins, and other valuable vitamins and minerals they supply.
+Include ground flaxseed in the diet by adding a tablespoon to breakfast cereals, yogurts, muffins, and breads.

-Unlike butters, margarines, and coconut oils, vegetable oils are rich in mono and polyunsaturated fatty acids.
+Unlike butter, margarine, and coconut oil, olive oil is rich in mono and polyunsaturated fatty acids.
+These types of fats can offer heart-healthy benefits.

 5. Peanuts and Peanut Butter

-Peanut butter can also be a beneficial source.
-But when choosing a nut butter, do not let "natural" and "organic" fool you into thinking the product is "healthy," as they are commonly filled with added oils, sugar, and salt.
+Peanut butter can also provide the same HDL benefits as peanuts.
+When choosing a nut butter, do not let "natural" and "organic" fool you into thinking the product is “healthy.”
+Such products tend to be filled with added oils, sugar, and salt.

-To avoid unnecessary additives, utilize the ingredients label and stay clear from words such as "palm oil" and "corn syrup."
-To illustrate, the ingredients on a peanut butter jar should feature peanuts and maybe a little added salt.
+To avoid unnecessary additives, utilize the ingredients label and stay clear of words like "palm oil" and "corn syrup."
+The ingredients on a peanut butter jar should feature peanuts and maybe a little added salt.

 Nuts are valuable sources of healthy fats, along with supplying fiber and plant sterols shown to block the absorption of cholesterol.